Capo80/LearingFileSystems/README.md

 Every folder is a different filesystem, i am doing an incremental approach to make things simpler.
 Every folder contains a README with information on the code and how to run it.

+Current FileSystems:
+- MyFirstFS, the simplest you, mount and umount, nothing else
+- OneFileFS, a filesystem with a single file

 All the file system are tested on a kernel linux 5.8.

 ## Resources